alabou/bcp-006-01/docs/NMOS With H.264.md

 This has been permitted since IS-04 v1.1.

 If the Receiver has limitations or preferences on the H.264 video streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
+The Receiver SHOULD express its constraints as precisely as possible, describing its common operating points and any preferences among them, to allow a Controller to determine with a high level of confidence the interoperability with H.264 streams.

 - [ ] If the Receiver has limitations or preferences on the H.265 video streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][] Receiver Capabilities specification.
+The Receiver SHOULD express its constraints as precisely as possible, describing its common operating points and any preferences among them, to allow a Controller to determine with a high level of confidence the interoperability with H.265 streams.

 The `constraint_sets` parameter within the `caps` object can be used to describe combinations of frame rates, width and height, and other parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers.

 The following parameter constraints can be used to express limits or preferences specifically defined by Rec.
 ITU-T H.264 and RFC 6184 for H.264 decoders:

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#profile)
   - Some H.264 profiles are superset of other profiles.
-From the point of view of Receiver Capabilities such superset profile is assumed to also correspond to the associated subset profiles such that Receiver Capabilities does not have to include the subset profiles.
 The H.264 specification describe the relationship among the profiles.
-To assist a Controller not having knowledge of the H.264 profiles relationship, the Receiver Capabilities MAY also enumerate all the subset profiles.
-If a Receiver does not indicate a `profile` constraint it is assumed as supporting the "Baseline" profile.
+From the point of view of the H.264 specification, supporting such superset profile is required to also be supporting the associated subset profiles.
+To assist a Controller not having knowledge of the H.264 profiles relationship, the Receiver Capabilities SHOULD enumerate all the subset profiles in addition to the superset profile.

   - [ ] Some H.265 profiles are superset of other profiles.
-From the point of view of Receiver Capabilities such superset profile is assumed to also correspond to the associated subset profiles such that Receiver Capabilities does not have to include the subset profiles.
 The H.265 specification describe the relationship among the profiles.
-To assist a Controller not having knowledge of the H.265 profiles relationship, the Receiver Capabilities MAY also enumerate all the subset profiles.
-If a Receiver does not indicate a `profile` constraint it is assumed as supporting the "Main" profile.
+From the point of view of the H.265 specification, supporting such superset profile is required to also be supporting the associated subset profiles.
+To assist a Controller not having knowledge of the H.265 profiles relationship, the Receiver Capabilities SHOULD enumerate all the subset profiles in addition to the superset profile.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#level)
-  - Some H.264 levels are superset of other levels.
-From the point of view of Receiver Capabilities such superset level is assumed to also correspond to the associated subset levels such that Receiver Capabilities does not have to include the subset level.
+  - Some H.264 levels are superset of other profiles.
 The H.264 specification describe the relationship among the levels.
-To assist a Controller not having knowledge of the H.264 levels relationship, the Receiver Capabilities MAY also enumerate all the subset levels.
-If a Receiver does not indicate a `level` constraint it is assumed as supporting level "1".
+From the point of view of the H.264 specification, supporting such superset level is required to also be supporting the associated subset levels.
+To assist a Controller not having knowledge of the H.264 levels relationship, the Receiver Capabilities SHOULD enumerate all the subset levsls in addition to the superset level.

-  - [ ] Some H.265 levels are superset of other levels.
-From the point of view of Receiver Capabilities such superset level is assumed to also correspond to the associated subset levels such that Receiver Capabilities does not have to include the subset level.
+  - [ ] Some H.265 levels are superset of other profiles.
 The H.265 specification describe the relationship among the levels.
-To assist a Controller not having knowledge of the H.265 levels relationship, the Receiver Capabilities MAY also enumerate all the subset levels.
-If a Receiver does not indicate a `level` constraint it is assumed as supporting level "3.1".
+From the point of view of the H.265 specification, supporting such superset level is required to also be supporting the associated subset levels.
+To assist a Controller not having knowledge of the H.265 levels relationship, the Receiver Capabilities SHOULD enumerate all the subset levsls in addition to the superset level.

-- [ ] Note to Controllers: A Controller MUST know about the normative text of this specification and the associated H.264/H.265 specifications in order to properly handle the Receiver Capabilities because of the profile and level relatioship.
-Otherwise it required to fully declare all the supported profiles and levels which is too verbose.

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#packet-transmission-mode)
-  - Only one mode MUST be specified.
-If a Receiver does not indicate a `packet_transmission_mode` constraint it is assumed as supporting "single_nal_unit" mode.
-  - Target the `packet_transmission_mode` property of the Sender.
+  - [ ] Target the `packet_transmission_mode` property of the Sender.

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)